AJHodgkinson/mitoX/methods/README.md

 # 4. Imputation of mtDNA-encoded transcript abundance into UKBB participants

+Genetic score models were then used to impute mtDNA encoded transcript abundances into UKBB participants for 15 genes and 49 tissue types.

 # 5. Test imputed scores against disease and quantitative traits